wso2/docs-mi/en/docs/reference/synapse-properties/synapse-expressions.md

 Synapse Expressions is a powerful expression designed to streamline the handling of JSON payloads.
 Handling of XML payloads is also supported using a dedicated function to evaluate XPATH expressions.

-Since, JSONPath is limited to extracting JSON content only, it's necessary to use XPath for performing additional operations on the extracted data (e.g., addition, substring extraction).
+Since JSONPath is limited to extracting JSON content only, it's necessary to use XPath to perform additional operations on the extracted data (for example, addition and substring extraction).
 Synapse Expressions addresses this limitation by enabling direct operations on JSON payloads, eliminating the need for complex workarounds.

 Furthermore, Synapse Expressions provides a unified syntax to access a wide range of system elements, including properties, variables, configurations, headers, registry content, secrets, and parameters.
 This cohesive approach simplifies development, making it significantly more efficient and user-friendly for developers.